HexaCluster/pg_dbms_metadata/README.md

     make installcheck
 ```

-If you just want to try out the extension or if you don't have the privileges to create an extension, you can just import the extension file into the database:
+If you don't want to create an extension for this, you can simply import the SQL file and use the complete functionality:
 ```
 psql -d mydb -c "CREATE SCHEMA dbms_metadata;"